jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_automatically/make_tdd_environment_no_wsl_automatically.rst

 #. :ref:`I make a directory for the project<how to make a directory for the project on Windows without WSL>`
 #. :ref:`I change directory to the project<how to change directory to the project on Windows without WSL>`
 #. :ref:`I make a directory for the source code named 'src'<how to make a directory for the source code on Windows without WSL>`
-#. :ref:`I make a Python file to hold the source code in the 'src' folder<how to make an empty file on Windows without WSL>`
+#. :ref:`I make a Python file to hold the source code in the 'src' folder<how to make an empty file on Windows without Windows Subsystem for Linux>`
 #. :ref:`I make a directory for the tests<how to make a directory for the tests on Windows without WSL>`
 #. :ref:`I make the 'tests' folder a Python package<how to make the tests a Python package on Windows without WSL>`
 #. :ref:`I make a Python file to hold the tests in the 'tests' folder<test_failure on Windows without WSL>`